-On a recent trip to LA, I met Sam who told me it is definitely possible to retire here, but it’s best if you grew up here and know the ins and outs of the complex system that is Los Angeles.
-It’s difficult to learn your way around if you are just coming to LA when you are in your 60s.
+On a recent trip to LA, I met Sam.
+He told me it is definitely possible to retire here.
+But, it’s best if you grew up here and know the ins and outs of the complex system that is Los Angeles.
+It’s difficult to learn your way around if you come to LA in your 60s.
 It’s fast-paced.
 You need a car.
-The highways are crazy busy, and you’d better know how to get around – the drivers are unforgiving of the “newbies”.
+The highways are crazy busy.
+And you’d better know how to get around.
+The drivers are unforgiving of the “newbies”.

 Sam is married with two children.
 He is clearly proud of his son and daughter who are both college graduates.
 They both remain in LA and are working in good jobs.
 He and his wife bought a house 20 years ago and they take great pride in their garden.
-Despite the five-year-long severe drought that is evident everywhere, but easing just a bit with recent rainfall, they have cultivated beautiful gardens with many flowering shrubs and bushes.
+Despite the five-year-long severe drought that is evident everywhere, they have cultivated beautiful gardens.
+Sam loves caring for his many flowering shrubs and bushes.
 He’s put a lot of tender loving care into his garden and enjoys working outside.

 Sam is a middle-class man whose first career was at FedEx.
 Some 30 years of driving and delivering packages took a physical toll.
 When he was offered an early retirement package at age 55, he accepted it.
-He said he didn’t want to finally reach retirement and be so stooped over that it would be difficult to stand up straight and do all the things he loves, especially tending his garden.
+He said he didn’t want to finally reach retirement and be so stooped over it would be difficult to stand up straight.
+He wanted to ensure he could do all the things he loves, especially tending his garden.
 Driving a cab in the LA area he knows so well is a wise second career.
 He wanted something that was less strenuous as he stays focused on getting ready to retire in his mid-60s.
 He’s got 5 years to go, and he’s excited about it.

 What plans does Sam have for retirement?
 A big smile broke out over his face and he said, “I have so many things I want to do in retirement!”
 First and foremost, Sam is looking to slow down the hectic pace of his life.
-He wants to relish the things he loves and have the opportunity to spend more time doing them and getting better at them.
-In particular, he loves music, especially Big Band Era music and jazz.
+He wants to relish the things he loves.
+And, he’s counting on the opportunity to spend more time doing them and getting better at them.
+In particular, he loves music.
+Especially Big Band Era music and jazz.
 He’s always wanted to play an instrument and even try his hand at arranging music.

 I could feel his excitement at the many opportunities he’ll have in retirement.
-He’s looking forward to more bike riding, reading, spending more time with his wife, and continuing his growing success in the garden.
+Sam’s looking forward to more bike riding, reading, spending more time with his wife.
+And of course, he’ll continue his growing success in the garden.
 Another smile blossomed when he mentioned one reason he’ll be retiring in LA: the possibility of grandchildren.
 He wouldn’t want to miss that part of his future.
 He’s clearly ready to embrace all that retirement has to offer here in his hometown.

 What dreams have you put aside and might just want to pursue in retirement?

-Interested in pursuing a dream like music and learning to play an instrument?
+Interested in pursuing a dream like music and learning to play jazz in retirement?
+Or an instrument?
 Retirement may be just the best time to give it a try!

 Musical U – An online community to help you learn to play music and encourage your learning in retirement